phacks/phacks.dev/content/posts/2019-09-09---WebPageTest-Scripting-Recipes-for-Single-Page-Applications.md

 One way to circumvent this issue is to add this unicity manually, for testing purposes only.
 Adding `#perf-test-empty-cart-button` to the specific button is quite innocuous for your website markup and can dramatically simplify your testing setup.

-However, this solution can be out of reach sometimes: you may not have access to the source code of the application for example, or not be able to deploy quickly.
+However, this solution can be out of reach sometimes: you may not have access to the source code of the application, or not be able to deploy quickly.
 In those situations, it can be useful to know about `document.querySelector` (and its cousin `document.querySelectorAll`) and using complex CSS selectors.

 Here are a few examples of what can be achieved with `document.querySelector`: